Funding for Westcountry Charities, Community Groups & Schools

 Who We Are

 The Norman Family Trust was set up in 1979 by Mr W K Norman after he sold and retired from his Norman’s Cash & Carry business, which had a number of thriving stores across the South West.
-Mr Norman was keen to repay the loyal support of his customers from the region and, along with other family members as fellow donors and trustees, set up a grant-making trust to provide funding to Westcountry charities and other non-profit organisations.
+Mr Norman was keen to repay the loyal support of his customers from the region and, along with other family members as fellow benefactors and trustees, set up a grant-making trust to provide funding to Westcountry charities and other non-profit organisations.

 The Trust is based in Budleigh Salterton in East Devon, which is where Mr Norman lived and opened his first store.